GuardSkill/Learn-Relationship-of-Motion-Feature/README.md

-# MARS: Motion-Augmented RGB Stream for Action Recognition
+# Learning and Distillating the Internal Relationship of Motion Features in Action Recognition

 By Nieves Crasto, Philippe Weinzaepfel, Karteek Alahari and Cordelia Schmid